prathamjagga/open-connect/.github/CONTRIBUTING.md

 ### 8 : Review Phase 🔍

 - 🎉🌟Congratulations!
-Sit and relax, you've made your contribution to OpenExplore project.
+Sit and relax, you've made your contribution to OpenCommunity project.
 Wait until the PR is reviewed and incorporate changes suggested by the community.
 After which the PR can be successfully merged.
   🎉🎊

 ### Short flow of Contribution

 - Stage your changes for commit.

 ```